+The Administration's call for a change of regime is predicated largely on the belief that Iraq is rebuilding banned WMD capabilities.
 The January 30, 2002 CIA proliferation assessment for Congress, covering January to June 2001, repeats U.S. suspicions of Iraqi rebuilding of and research on WMD but presents little hard evidence of such activity.
-Britain considered releasing in April 2002 a dossier of Iraqi WMD rebuilding but decided not to, apparently because it concluded that its evidence was not sufficiently convincing.
-There are also allegations of illicit Iraqi imports of conventional military equipment.
-A Jane's Defence Weekly report of July 25, 2001, says Iraq has been illicitly obtaining spare parts for fighter jets and helicopters from Belarus, Ukraine, and the former Yugoslavia.
+Defense Secretary Rumsfeld said in late July 2002 that Iraq is rebuilding biological capabilities in mobile vehicles and is building some WMD facilities underground.
+In August 2002, Vice President Cheney said in two speeches that Iraq could be close to achieving a nuclear weapons capability, although some outside experts question that assertion.
+There are allegations of illicit Iraqi imports of conventional military equipment, including from Belarus, Ukraine, and the former Yugoslavia, possibly shipped through Syria.